UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 The code repository for the Single Column Model is available at [https://github.com/UoM-maul1609/simple-cloud-model](https://github.com/UoM-maul1609/simple-cloud-model).
 This model is written in Fortran and has some associated Python scripts for analysis and plotting.

 ## Logging in to the container instance
-Prof. Paul Connolly will start up the container instance, give you your username and password and the IP address of the server.
+Prof. Paul Connolly will start up the container instance, give you your username, key and the IP address of the server.
 To login you need to open `CMD` (on windows), `terminal` if on a mac or Chromebook.
 You would then type:

-    ssh -X <username>@<IP-address>
+    ssh -i id_container.key -X <username>@<IP-address>

 The first time you log in you may need to answer 'yes' to a question about connecting.